 The GP may fail to carry out appropriate tests or consult with specialists to investigate the condition further.
-As a result, they may mistakenly provide an incorrect diagnosis for the patient’s illness.
+As a result, the GP may provide an incorrect diagnosis.
 This is referred to as clinical negligence.

 Even where tests have been carried out, faulty lab equipment or human error may result in inaccurate reports from the laboratory or clinic.